google/dwh-migration-tools/dumper/README.md

 The Dumper requires Java 8 or higher.
 To check Java version run the command `java -version` or refer to Java vendor documentation.
-Third party JDBC drivers that might impose additional restrictions on Java versions.
+Third party JDBC drivers might impose additional restrictions on Java versions.
 Refer to the JDBC driver's manual for details.

 To get started using the Dumper, read